 - Net Metering Laws- Hawaii has some of the strongest net metering laws in the union, which means that you will likely have an easier time connecting your solar system to the grid than you would otherwise.

-- Hawaii interconnection standards make installation easier, faster and (hopefully) less expensive, and also makes net metering more reliable.
+- State interconnection standards are a way to make connecting your solar power system to the grid that should theoretically be faster, cheaper, and also makes net metering more reliable.
 Hawaii’s standards are state wide so they should apply to all the islands, wherever you might live.

 - Solar power rebates: Hawaii has excellent solar power rebate programs, and any Hawaiian resident with a solar power generating system is eligible to receive credits on their future electric bills towards months when they don’t produce more electricity than they use.